frcojimenez/GW_Rdown/README.md

 # The project

-The GW_Rdown project aims at producing accurate ringdown (RD) models that describe the final state of binary black hole mergers.
+The GW_Rdown project aims at producing accurate ringdown (RD) models that describe the final state of binary black hole mergers. <br>
 The RD emerges as the late trail of radiation usually represented as a sum of damped sinusoids and its modelling is essential to test general relativity (GR) in its most extreme regime.